Six months with the first semi-mainstream sex robot for men.

 Interruptions galore from your phone if you don’t prep

-Pro-tip: If you’re going to try VR porn on your phone with the Launch, be sure it’s fully charged and set to “do-not disturb” or is in some state where it will ignore calls and notifications, because inevitably, just when things are starting to feel really good and you’re beginning to lose yourself in the VR scene, the real world will come crashing in.
-Smartphone clock block is no fun.
+Pro-tip: If you’re going to try VR porn on your phone with the Launch, be sure it’s fully charged and set to “do-not disturb” or that it is in some state where it will ignore calls and notifications, because inevitably, just when things are starting to feel really good and you’re beginning to lose yourself in the VR scene, the real world will come crashing in.
+Smartphone cock block is no fun.

 The first abrupt warning startled me: “20% of battery remaining.”
 Shit—VR uses up your battery fast.
 I thought I started at 45%.
 The way things were progressing in terms of sensation from the Launch + Fleshlight though, I was pretty sure I was going to be spent before the battery, so I wasn’t actually that worried about the battery life itself.
 However, the iPhone just isn’t optimized for VR so there’s no way to dismiss the battery message or other OS notifications without taking off the headset, taking the phone out of the headset, hitting the “okay” button with your finger, manually re-starting the video, inserting the phone back into the headset, and then putting the headset and headphones back on.
 In order to do that, you’ve also probably taken the Launch off your lap, so then you’ve got to get that back on and maybe even have to get your erection back to full and then add some lube—all without being able to see because you’re wearing the headset.
 I’m not sure how it is with VR headsets for phones that are optimized for VR experiences, such as Samsung’s Gear VR (seriously thinking about switching to Samsung or Google Phone now), but this is how it will be with every interruption if you’re using an iPhone—and this wasn’t the last of the interruptions during this session.

 Probably six or seven minutes after getting everything reset from the last low battery notice, just when the characters were solidly in full fuck mode and the Launch was doing its thing to me quite nicely, there was a sudden “ka-donk”—the 10% warning.
 I had to repeat the process of removing and resetting everything again just when things were getting exciting.
 It was frustrating but preventable in the future as long as I remember to charge the phone before doing VR.
-Learn from my mistakes, kids.
+Learn from my mistakes.
 But there was still another absurd interruption yet to come.

 Phoning in the most ridiculous orgasm ever

 Despite all the interruptions and the wonky syncing, sensation was quickly reaching critical mass—a testament to the effectiveness of the Fleshlight+Launch combo.
 But right when the unmistakable feeling of going beyond the point of no return hit, the phone started ringing and vibrating.
 There was no stopping now—no stopping the orgasm and no stopping the phone from ringing.
 With my left hand I blindly yanked the Launch off me and held it in the air while I used my right to help myself through a perfect finish, all while the phone was ringing through the headphones and beaming a frantic alert directly into my eyes.
 With both hands busy, there was nothing I could do about the headset, the headphones, nor the phone call that was blasting through.
 I ended up just sitting there and laughing out loud—half delirious as I trailed out of a really powerful orgasm, and half totally cracked up from the absurdity of it all.
 It was the worst timing possible for a call, but at least I managed to finish so I wouldn’t have to restart everything again.
-So if you’re going to try VR porn on a phone with the Launch, put it on “do not disturb”.
+So if you’re going to try VR porn on a phone with the Launch, again…put it on “do not disturb”.

 Subsequent VR explorations